Manning & Napier Group, LLC: A - GuruFocus.com

 Before we delve into the specifics of the recent 13F filing, let's take a moment to introduce Manning & Napier Group, LLC , a renowned investment management firm.
 Manning & Napier Group, LLC, has been a stalwart in the financial industry for decades, providing a range of investment solutions to a diverse clientele that includes individuals, institutions, and corporations.
 The firm's investment philosophy is rooted in a proactive approach to navigating the ever-changing market landscape.
-They employ a mix of qualitative and quantitative analysis, coupled with a keen understanding of macroeconomic trends, to identify investment opportunities and manage risk.
+They employ a mix of qualitative and quantitative analysis, coupled with a keen understanding of macroeconomic trends, to identify investment opportunities that offer sustainable growth and value.

 Now, let's turn our attention to the firm's recent 13F filing for the third quarter of 2017.
 The 13F filings are mandatory quarterly reports submitted by institutional investment managers to the U.S. Securities and Exchange Commission (SEC), providing a snapshot of the firm's equity holdings and offering insights into their investment strategy.